Battle of Canada Alamosa: Battle

-So Captain Minks and a number of his men slowly advanced into town on foot, leaving his main body at camp.
+So, Captain Minks and a number of his men slowly advanced into town on foot, leaving his main body at camp.
 Not seeing anything, the force withdrew to find that even more Union troops had deserted.
 Lieutenant Sanches, of the Union, was ordered to bring the deserters back, then Minks attacked.
 The attack was made to drive the rebels out of town or to set fire to the perimeter houses which provided cover for the Confederates.
 The United States cavalry advanced, with wood and matches.

 Unfortunately for the Union, the Confederate force was larger than Minks had anticipated, 112 strong, they had also taken the houses Minks intended to burn.
 The advance was stopped by volleys of musket fire and after ten minutes the Union force had retreated back near camp at which they started from.
 By this time the Confederates had taken a hill next to the road which led to Fort Craig.

 Fighting continued for a long while, at almost daybreak.
 Captain John Minks had found his men reduced to the number ten.
 The ten and the Captain fought off the Confederates at long range for a few hours more while trying to communicate with the main force in camp, once again, the main body had deserted or withdrew thinking Minks and his assault party had been massacred.
 The Captain realized this and decided to fight as long as possible in order to prevent the pursuit and capture of his retreating main body.
-Looking through his spy-glass, Minks witnessed about sixty mounted rebels, ready to attack.
+Looking through his spyglass, Minks witnessed about sixty mounted rebels, ready to attack.